 Many seniors may have conditions or take medications that increase the risk of dehydration, according to the Mayo Clinic.
 This means chronic illnesses like untreated diabetes or kidney diseases can increase dehydration.
 Even minor illnesses like a cold or a sore throat can drain your water.
 Also, taking medications such as diuretics will cause dehydration.

-How to Recognize Symptoms of Dehydration in Older Adults
+How to Recognize Dehydration Symptoms in Seniors

 Severe dehydration in seniors may cause shriveled skin, a sunken look in the eyes, low blood pressure, and delirium.